vmihiranga/ai-future-web/README.md

 ## ✨ Features

-`ai-future-web` is designed to be a robust and interactive platform, offering a glimpse into the future of AI integration with web applications.
+`AI-FUTURE` is designed to be a robust and interactive platform, offering a glimpse into the future of AI integration with web applications.

 *   🚀 **High-Performance Backend:** Built with Express.js to provide a fast and scalable server for AI-driven content.
 *   🛡️ **Secure API Endpoints:** Implements `express-rate-limit` to protect against abuse and ensure stable service delivery.